Jiawenling/JiawenLing.github.io/_posts/2022-03-20-How-It-Began.md

 ### The first foothold

 This website is an attempt to gain discipline.
-Also, there's a notion of learning in public, and there's also the practice of writing journals to sort out your thoughts, so I figured why not do both?
+Also, there's a notion of learning in public, and there's also the practice of blogging to sort out your thoughts, so I figured why not do both?
 If all else fails, this website will be used to document concepts that I struggle to understand.

 For starters, I'll try to cover an adequate depth on C#, then move on to cover technologies that are commonly used by developers